fuwaguwa/SomeRandomAPI.js/README.md

 # SomeRandomAPI.js

-Unofficial wrapper for https://some-random-api.ml/ written in TypeScript with documentations.
+Unofficial wrapper for https://some-random-api.ml/ written in TypeScript with documentations and updated endpoints.
 This wrapper does not support `pokemon`, `premium`, `chatbot` and `welcome` endpoints.

 UPDATE TO VERSION >=1.4.1 FOR BUG FIXES AND UPDATED DOCS